Patient X (The X-Files)

 "Patient X" is the thirteenth episode of the fifth season of American science fiction television series The X-Files.
 It was written by series creator Chris Carter and Frank Spotnitz, directed by Kim Manners and aired in the United States on March 1, 1998, on the Fox network.
 The episode earned a Nielsen household rating of 12.6, being watched by 20.21 million people in its initial broadcast.
 The episode received moderately positive reviews from critics.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 Mulder is a believer in the paranormal, while the skeptical Scully has been assigned to debunk his work.
 In this episode, as a rebel alien race secretly attacks several groups of former alien abductees, the agents meet Cassandra Spender (Veronica Cartwright), a woman who claims to be a multiple abductee and wants to deliver a positive message about aliens.
 Agent Mulder, now skeptical about extraterrestrial activity, is disturbed when Agent Scully forms a special bond with the woman.

 "Patient X" was a story milestone for the series.
 It introduced several new recurring characters for the series.
 It was the first episode to feature Chris Owens as Jeffrey Spender and Veronica Cartwright as Cassandra Spender.
 It is the first of a two-part story that concludes with the following episode, "The Red and the Black".
+"Patient X" continued the series' mythology arc that followed the earlier episodes "Piper Maru", "Apocrypha", "Tunguska", "Terma", "Zero Sum", "Gethsemane", "Redux", and "Redux II".